Post-doctoral Fellow, School of Biological Sciences

-Applications are invited for appointment as Post-doctoral Fellow (3 posts) in the School of Biological Sciences (Ref.: 513937), to commence on September 1, 2022, or as soon as possible for one year, with possibility of renewal, subject to satisfactory performance and funding availability.
+Applications are invited for appointment as Post-doctoral Fellow in the School of Biological Sciences (Ref.: 515072), to commence as soon as possible for two years, with the possibility of renewal subject to satisfactory performance.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above posts.
-Applicants should apply online and upload an up-to-date C.V., a cover letter, and contact information of three references via email to Professor Jin Wu at email@example.com Review of applications will commence as soon as possible and continue until July 31, 2022, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V., a motivation letter describing research interests, skills and career goals, and contact details for 2-3 references to Dr. Juan Diego Gaitan-Espitia at email@example.com.
+Review of applications will start from June 01, 2022 and continue until December 31, 2022, or until the post is filled, whichever is earlier.